 To make your trek through this thick forest even easier, we’ve broken down how to make this happen, step by step.

 Hiking Mombacho + Costs

 What To Look Out For On Your Hike

 The whole area is one of the richest growing plots in the country, meaning you’ll be hiking through thick swathes of coffee plants which also creates a favorite hang out spot for lots of your favorite animals.
 Hikers on the quiet trails have seen monkeys swinging overhead, the slow crawl of a sloth, and brightly luminescent poisonous tree frogs hiding underneath huge green leaves.
 You may also hear the eerie call of howler monkeys calling to each other in the trees.

 When you reach the summit, the forest clears and you’re left with an unobscured view of this country — if you’ve been busy exploring the area already you’ll recognize these top sights: the city of Granada spilling out below you, the glittering islets of Lake Nicaragua, Apoyo Lagoon, and the smoldering Masaya volcano (just a few of our favorite weekend trips for ILP Nicaragua volunteers).

 Costs Of The Park

-There is a $5 entrance fee for all visitors on foot.
-When you arrive, it will be a $22 fee to enter the park in a vehicle (there are trucks parked right outside that you can hire — Trucks leave at 8:30, 10:00 and 13:00, returning at 11:30, 13:30 and 16:00.
+There is a $5 entrance fee for all visitors on foot (here's the entrance).
+It will be a $22 fee to enter the park in a vehicle — There are trucks parked right outside that you can hire if you'd rather not make the climb up to the top/to your trailhead.
+It's doable, but the steep trails typically mean people would rather hire a truck to take them rather than hike to the trailhead before starting their hike.
+Trucks typically leave at 8:30, 10:00 and 13:00, returning at 11:30, 13:30 and 16:00.
 If you book a tour, this “truck fee” will be paid for.